 While I work away on our ways to save money series I have been thinking of ways we save money every day.
 Then it was time to pull out something for dinner.
 Reaching into the freezer I was hit with inspiration.
 We feed a family of 6 for about $400 a month and that is not an easy task.
 The biggest chunk of our expenses is produce followed by MEAT.
 The coast of meat is insanely high these days.
 I truly miss the days of 99 cent pounds of ground beef I used to buy.
 Sadly inflation happens and our budgets don’t grow nearly as much.
 Cheap meat with a few staples every home should have can make a frugal meal.

 How to serve meat on a budget

 1) Buy meat on sale.
 Stores like Kroger, Dillions, and Winn-Dixie often have a buy one get one free sale on meat.
 I look for two packs at the exact same price (or a penny or two difference.)
-If buying more then two packs on one meat keep in mind the lowest priced ones are the ones that will be free so try to keep them all about the same price.
+If buying more than two packs of one type of meat keep in mind the lowest priced ones are the ones that will be free so try to keep them all about the same price.
 Split and package as soon as you get home so none goes to waste from being forgotten in the fridge.

 2) Buy in bulk.
 The larger packs of meat usually have a lower cost per pound making for a great way to have meat on a budget.
 Just take out the calculator on your cell phone and divide the price by the number of pounds in the package.
 Example.
 A ten-pound pack of ground beef is $16.97.
 Divide $16.97 by 10 and you get the price per pound = Each pound of meat is $1.70.
 Buying in bulk is a great way to save on food for your family.